Axel D. Becke: Early life

 Becke was born in Esslingen, Germany.
 He graduated with a B.Sc. from Queen's University.
 He completed his M.Sc. and Ph.D. from McMaster University.

 Academic career

 From 1981 to 1983, Becke was a NSERC Postdoctoral Fellow at Dalhousie University.
 He took up his first faculty position at Queen's University in Kingston, Ontario in the 1980s.
 In 2006, he relocated to Dalhousie University to serve as the Killam Chair in Computational Science.

 Research

 Becke contributed in the development of non-LCAO, grid-based numerical methodologies for molecular orbital calculations.
 He was also contributed in the development and benchmarking of exchange-correlation functionals in Kohn-Sham density-functional theory.
-He is known for his highly cited work on the density-functional theory of atomic and molecular structure.
+He was known for his highly cited work on the density-functional theory of atomic and molecular structure.